Navigate Your Way To The Generative AI Ethics You Need To Know

 The increasing prevalence of AI technologies has the capacity to cause significant confusion in conventional employment sectors.
 Artificial intelligence has the potential to boost efficiency and streamline repetitive duties.
 However, it could also result in certain occupations being phased out, leading to unemployment for some individuals.

-The implementation of AI technology has given rise to ethical concerns surrounding its impact on workers and the potential worsening of economic inequality if the benefits of AI are not distributed equitably.
+AI technology raises ethical concerns about its impact on workers and the potential worsening of economic inequality if we do not distribute its benefits equitably.

 5) Autonomy & Responsibility: